by-jp/www.byjp.me/content/notes/twitter/12949673408/index.md

 - imported
 - from-twitter
 ---
-Flattr needs an 'invite a friend' feature right now, there are people I want to give cake to\! \(no lie\!\)
+Flattr needs an 'invite a friend' feature right now, there are people I want to give cake to! \(no lie!)